Nada-EA/HackBio-Intern2024-AMR-Cancer/Stage3/Final Report.md

 **Fig2: TOP 20 COUNTRIES MOST AFFECTED BY CHOLERA**

-The bar graphs highlight the top 20 countries that were most affected by cholera.
+The bar graph highlights the top 20 countries that were most affected by cholera.
 Despite the alarming case numbers, the fatality rate is found to be under control.
 For instance, the number of cases exceeds over 1 million in India; however, the fatality is less than 50% of the case total.
 A similar pattern is also observed in Bangladesh.

+---

 ![Cases_years](https://github.com/user-attachments/assets/9e41ea76-f10a-4080-92fd-a211602f2e07)